guruantree/ssh-directory/README.md

 # quickstart-redhat-openshift

-## [DEVELOPER PREVIEW] Red Hat OpenShift Container Platform 4.3 on the AWS Cloud
+## Red Hat OpenShift Container Platform on the AWS Cloud

-> This branch is a developer preview for OpenShift 4.3, and not for production use.
-> For the stable version (OpenShift 3.11) see https://aws.amazon.com/quickstart/architecture/openshift/

 This Quick Start deploys Red Hat OpenShift Container Platform on the AWS Cloud in a highly available configuration.